• Katy Papineau, acid mouth– contemporary painting, vivid colour and figuration, Otomys Gallery Melbourne

 Anna Van Der Ploeg, A Person Hatched From A Fish Egg Is Concerned With Fairness And Justice Here On Earth: On Humanity Getting The Temperature Right For Many

-• Colin Pennock, A Place I’ve Known and Hoped For – abstract landscape oil painting, impasto, Irish-Australian artist, Otomys Gallery Melbourne
+• Colin Pennock, As We Leave The Past – abstract landscape oil painting, impasto, Irish-Australian artist, Otomys Gallery Melbourne

-• Helen Redmond, baptistry – contemporary painting, architectural space and light, Australian artist, Otomys Gallery Melbourne
+• Kate McKenzie Lewis, Bridge to the Flats – contemporary landscape painting, Australian artist, Otomys Gallery Melbourne

 • Marie Bernard, brink – hand-painted assembled plywood, abstract colour and form, Dutch collectible design, Otomys Gallery Melbourne